arackaf/mongo-graphql-starter/README.md

 If your field is named `weight` then the following filters will be available on your `all${TypeName}s` filter

-Exact match

-`weight: 200` - will match results with exactly that `weight` value

 Less than

 `weight_lt: 200` - will match results where `weight` is less than 200